Chaitin's constant: Relationship to the halting problem

 Because many outstanding problems in number theory, such as Goldbach's conjecture, are equivalent to solving the halting problem for special programs (which would basically search for counter-examples and halt if one is found), knowing enough bits of Chaitin's constant would also imply knowing the answer to these problems.
-But as the halting problem is not generally solvable, and therefore calculating any but the first few bits of Chaitin's constant is not possible, this just reduces hard problems to impossible ones, much like trying to build an oracle machine for the halting problem would be.
+But as the halting problem is not generally solvable, calculating any but the first few bits of Chaitin's constant is not possible for a universal language.
+This reduces hard problems to impossible ones, much like trying to build an oracle machine for the halting problem would be.

 Interpretation as a probability

 The Cantor space is the collection of all infinite sequences of 0s and 1s.
 A halting probability can be interpreted as the measure of a certain subset of Cantor space under the usual probability measure on Cantor space.
 It is from this interpretation that halting probabilities take their name.